Reid School

 School-sponsored Poetry and Short Story competitions for students.
 Cash and certificate awards.

-Students tug-a-rope during the Mini-mini Olympics.
+in the Mini-mini Olympics.

 Mini-mini Olympics in September bring teams of one student from each grade level in games of fun.
+This activity builds camaraderie among all of Reid School students.

 September and October memorizations are judged by a panel of recognized drama and literary specialists.
+Students are judged on aspects of their poise, voice, and posture.

 Students compete in school, state, and national poetry and penmanship contests.
 Sponsored by all Reading/English teachers.
+Research shows that good penmanship and use of poetic expression develops better writers.

 NJHS Students present raised funds to a charity.